 Visit crueltyfreekitty.com for lists on cruelty-free companies, as well as companies that are displaying fake logos.

-Wherever you shop, you can find high quality makeup, lotion, toothpaste, deodorant, cleaning and hair products that are not tested on animals.
-These products cost just the same as others, sometimes even less.
+No matter where you shop, i.e. Amazon, local grocery store, Target, you can find high-quality makeup, lotion, toothpaste, deodorant, cleaning, and hair products that are not tested on animals.
+These products cost just the same as others, sometimes less.
 You can make a conscious choice to not support animal cruelty simply by the way you shop— all you have to do is look at the label.
 Be aware today or tomorrow or whenever you’re about to go out on your next shopping trip.

 Choose cruelty-free.
 Spread the word.

 If you are considering getting a new pet– whether a rabbit, guinea pig, cat, dog, really any pet– please keep rescues in mind.
-There are hundreds of thousands of pets today who needs homes, and reside in shelters.
+There are hundreds of thousands of pets today who need homes and reside in shelters.
 There are even places that are kill-shelters, which means exactly what the name indicates, where many animals are surrendered.

 I am not judging people who buy from breeders, but please, do not buy an animal from a pet store.
 99% of the time, an animal in a pet store comes from a backyard breeder/pet mill (often called a puppy mill), where the person who breeds animals does so in a very unethical and harmful way.
 They breed animals over and over for pure profit, not for the love of the breed.
 Even if you ask an employee if the animal is from a pet mill, they are going to deny it (I’ve had personal experience with this very thing).